arthurlaramachado/net-poles/README.md

 # net-poles
-A system that shows if a address can receive an internet installation service.
+A system that shows if an address can receive an internet installation service.